Warden station

-Warden is a station on the Bloor–Danforth line in Toronto, Ontario, Canada.
+Warden is a station on Line 2 Bloor–Danforth of the Toronto subway in Toronto, Ontario, Canada.
 It is located at the southeast corner of St. Clair Avenue East and Warden Avenue.
-The station is located perpendicular to St. Clair Avenue, and is the only Line 2 station with a north–south alignment.
+The station is located perpendicular to St. Clair Avenue East, and is the only Line 2 station with a north–south alignment.
+The station opened in 1968 and was the eastern terminus of the line until 1980.